noct-lang/noct/spec/noct-spec.rst

 A compiler attribute provides a hint to the compiler on how it should handle a certain piece of code.

 =================== ============ ============================================================================================================================ ==============================
- Attribute           Arguments   Desciption                                                                                                                    Restrictions (None if empty)
+ Attribute           Arguments   Description                                                                                                                   Restrictions (None if empty)
 =================== ============ ============================================================================================================================ ==============================
  align               i16          Set the minimum alignment of a type, alignment specified in range (1--512) inline              inl-kind     Hints how to inline a function (never -> will never inline, prefer -> try to inline if possible, always -> force inlining)